Lambda-3/Gold-Standards/SemR-11/README.md

 ## Citing Indra
-Please cite Indra, if you use it in your experiments or project.
+Please cite our paper, if you use it in your experiments or project.

 ```
 @Inbook{Freitas2016,